quickapps/docs/en/developers/eav-api.rst

 Usage
 -----

-To use the EAV API you must attach the ``Eav.Eav`` to the table you wish to "extend", for example:
+To use the EAV API you must attach the ``Eav.Eav`` behavior to the table you wish to "extend", for example:

 .. code:: php